-To run Imadmin with any of the command-line arguments used to configure Imadmin as a Windows service requires that the user has administrator privilege.
+To run lmadmin with any of the command-line arguments used to configure lmadmin as a Windows service requires that the user has administrator privilege.
 (Windows versions enforce administrator privileges for installation or removal of a service.)
 Therefore, to use these arguments you must do the following:

-- Sign in as an administrator before running Imadmin with these arguments. - Start the command prompt using the option Run as Administrator.
+- Sign in as an administrator before running lmadmin with these arguments. - Start the command prompt using the option Run as Administrator.

-Red Hat Linux Systems
+Linux Systems